-Cider has taken social media platforms by storm this year, with some of its products going viral (like this cute orange sweater), and it now boasts an immense community of 2.1M followers on Instagram.
+CIDER has taken social media platforms by storm since launching in late 2020, with some of its products going viral (like this cute orange sweater), and it now boasts an immense community of 4.1M followers on Instagram.

 We’re getting a whiff of greenwashing here, so we thought it was high time we took a look and figured out: is CIDER a good clothing brand?
 And more importantly, is CIDER ethical?

 Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.

 Luckily, the Good On You team found a few “Good” and “Great” brands that we’d love to see go viral for all the right reasons.
 They are fantastic options to choose from if you want to break your fast fashion addiction and support the planet and all of its inhabitants with your purchases.

 More sustainable alternatives to Cider, all rated “Good” and “Great” in the directory